Motor Finance Commission

 What happens after you convert my enquiry to a complaint?

-- We’ll send you a confirmation to let you know your complaint is now logged and provide a Complaint Reference number.
+- We’ll send you confirmation to let you know your complaint is now logged and provide a Complaint Reference number.

 How long will it take for you to respond to my complaint?